pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 :::

-## The available storage APIs in a modern browser
+## The available Storage APIs in a modern Browser

 Over the years, the type of web applications we build has changed significantly.
 In the early years of the web we served static html files.
 Then we served dynamically rendered html and later we build single page applications that run most logic on the client.
 And for the comming years you might want to build so called [local first apps](../offline-first.md) that handle big and complex data operations solely on the client and even work when offline which gives you the opportunity to build zero-latency user interactions.